Jade-ux/Learn_English_In_South_Africa/README.md

 ### Acknowledgements

-- I received inspiration for this project from Susan Bandli, who is a host to students from around the world.
+- I received inspiration for this project from my friend, Susan Bandli, who is a host to students from around the world.
-- I took some inspiration for the design of my navigation car from the Resume project from Module 5 of the Full Stack Developer course.
+- I took some inspiration for the design of my navigation from the Resume project from Module 5 of the Full Stack Developer course.